davidraleigh/proj.4/README.md

 The Docker images are based off of the [openjdk](https://hub.docker.com/_/openjdk/) images.
 You can build a jdk image or a jre image, you can use Java 8 or 10 (maybe 11, haven't tested), and you can use debian or alpine.

 ### Building Alpine
 At this time, the resulting Alpine docker image is about 50% smaller than the slim debian images.
+The default Alpine image uses the `8-jdk-apline` image

 To build the latest Alpine JDK 8 image:
 ```bash